x

 Sanders shared that the crew were prepared for whatever scenario they needed to address.

-Ken Barger, a disaster services volunteer for the Red Cross, kept people comforted inside a shelter in Hudson Florida, 30 miles south of Cedar Key where the eye of the storm.
+Ken Barger, a disaster services volunteer for the American Red Cross, kept people comforted inside a shelter in Hudson Florida, 30 miles south of Cedar Key where the eye of the storm.

-"Most of my clients here in the shelter were rescued out of the water by their homes and all they have is what they have on their backs so it was pretty devastating to the whole county," Barger said.
+"Most of my clients here in the shelter were rescued out of the water by their homes, and all they have is what they have on their backs.
+So, it was pretty devastating to the whole county," Barger said.

 The organization also helps families rebuild their lives beyond the natural disaster.